 Cover the top of the pipe with an undrilled cap to prevent water from getting inside it.
 Place the assembled parts in your desired location.
 You can attach it to the trees, posts, or fences to attract the deer.

-You can also paint the finished deer feeder with colors that blend with the nature.
+With PVC deer feeders, you can also paint the finished feeder with colors that blend with the nature.
 This is to keep out of sight from hunters and other animals.

 Now you have a choice of either purchasing a deer feeder or building your own homemade deer feeders.